 ABSTRACT

-Lakes are active processors of organic carbon (OC) and play important roles in landscape and global carbon cycles.
+Lakes are active processors of organic carbon (OC) and play important roles in landscape and global carbon cycling.
 OC loads from the landscape, along with internal OC loads from primary production, are mineralized in lakes, buried in lake sediments and exported via surface or groundwater outflows.
 Although these processes provide a basis for a conceptual understanding of lake OC budgets, few studies have integrated these various fluxes under a dynamic modeling framework to examine their interactions and relative magnitudes.
 We used our conceptual understanding of lake OC budgets to develop a simple, dynamical mass balance model for OC, and applied the model to a heterogeneous set of five lakes.
 We examined the relative magnitudes of OC fluxes and found that long-term lake OC dynamics were predominantly driven by allochthonous loads in four of the five lakes, underscoring the importance of terrestrially-derived OC in lake ecosystems.
 Burial, the main OC storage mechanism in lakes, represented a relatively small component of the total budget and was driven largely by autochthony in the model, although largely unaccounted allochthonous particulate OC likely increases burial.
 Respiration, the mechanism by which lakes convert OC to inorganic carbon, ranged from 14-90% of total OC loads (allochthony + autochthony), whereas burial accounted for 7-37% of total OC loads.
 Additionally, we found that lake OC budgets generally transitioned seasonally from burial- to respiration-dominated as water temperatures and lake productivity increased.
-Finally, we highlighted critical research needs, which include surface water DOC observations in paired tributary and lake settings, measurements of OC burial rates, and budgets of particulate OC.
+Finally, we highlight critical research needs, which include surface water DOC observations in paired tributary and lake settings, measurements of OC burial rates, and budgets of particulate OC.
 These additional data will better constrain parameter estimates in future lake OC models and improve our understanding of landscape carbon cycling.

 Key words: carbon cycle, carbon flux, limnology, mass balance, allochthony, autochthony, sedimentation, dissolved organic carbon, particulate organic carbon, LTER